jindrichmynarz/dissertation/parts/offline_evaluation.md

 Mention restrictions by the computational cost of an evaluation protocol?
 E.g., not using a learning to rank algorithm?
 -->

-We define the evaluation metrics using the following notation.
+We define the evaluation metrics using the following notation, building on the notation defined previously.
-Let $C$ be the set of evaluated public contracts and $B$ the set of known bidders.
 The function $match\colon C \to \mathbb{P}(B)$, where $\mathbb{P}(B)$ is the powerset of $B$, returns an ordered set of bidders recommended for a given public contract.
 The function $bidder\colon C \to B$ returns the bidder to whom a contract was awarded.
 The function $rank\colon C \to \mathbb{Z}_{\ge 1} \cup \{ \text{not found} \}$ gives the rank of the bidder who won a given public contract.